udacity/fend-office-hours/Web Optimization/Effective Optimizations for 60 FPS/README.md

 Our first step in optimizations are to measure and understand exactly what the code is doing.

-We need to go through every line of the critical code and be very critical and question whether any particulare line of code can be further optimized.
+We need to go through every line of the critical code and be very critical and question whether any particular line of code can be further optimized.

 Comments are provided in a sample main.js [here](main.js) to see an example of a critical thought process for our critical functions.